-- in the early 90's every film was shot on expensive celluloid.
-Now it's all shot on digital. - back then (remember that John Major was still Prime Minister and Princess Diana was alive) films were distributed in cinemas and on heavily regulated broadcast television.
-Now internet distribution rules supreme. - when I started Raindance I bought expensive newspaper and magazine ads.
-Now it's all web adverts.
+John Major was still Prime Minister and Princess Diana was alive) films were distributed in cinemas and on heavily regulated broadcast television.
+Now internet distribution rules supreme.
+When I started Raindance I bought expensive newspaper and magazine ads.
+Now it’s all web adverts.

-An understanding of short film idea generation is almost a carte blanche to becoming known as a filmmaker of short films with the kind of pedigree associated with Oscar™ nominated feature filmmakers.
+An understanding of short film idea generation is almost a carte blanche to become known as a filmmaker of short films with the kind of pedigree associated with Oscar™ nominated feature filmmakers.
 What is more, your short films can be seen by a huge number of people.
-That's why we are about to launch a very special short film competition with ShortList Magazine.

 1. Seat of the pants to seat of the chair